JuliaMolSim/Molly.jl/docs/src/developer.md

 ```
 To use your custom neighbor finder, give it as the `neighbor_finder` argument when creating the [`System`](@ref).

+## Fast math

+On CUDA GPUs the pairwise force and energy kernels are compiled with fast math for `Float32` systems, where the loss in precision is not noticeable. `Float64` systems do not use fast math, since there is a noticeable loss in precision and that path is much slower anyway.

 ## Benchmarks

 The `benchmark` directory contains some benchmarks for the package.